lauraguzmanrincon/lauraguzmanrincon.github.io/index.md

 In my most recent work, I worked on developing a modelling framework to estimate and produce short-term forecasts of growth rates during an epidemic.

-My most recent work aims to produce estimates and short-term forecasts of the growth rates during an epidemic.
-During my PhD, I worked in outbreak detection using spatial-temporal and genetic data for Campylobacter infections.

 I have also worked with colleagues in Astrophysics to use Gaussian processes to estimate the initial configuration of a cataclysmic variable.

 ## Publications